flavorjones/nokogiri-html5-inference/README.md

 Given HTML5 input, make a reasonable guess at how to parse it correctly.

-Infer from the HTML5 input whether it's a fragment or a document, and if it's a fragment what the proper context node should be.
+Nokogiri::HTML5::Inference makes reasonable inferences that work for both HTML5 documents and HTML5 fragments, and for all the different HTML5 tags that a web developer might need in a view library.

 This is useful for parsing trusted content like view snippets, particularly for morphing cases like StimulusReflex.

 ## The problem this library solves